jiyamaryjoseph/Handlng-Imbalanced-DATASET/README.md

 Security samples are those data points which can improve the performance of a classifier.
 While on the other hand, noise are the data points which can reduce the performance of the classifier.
 The ones which are difficult to categorize into any of the two are classified as border samples.

 While the basic flow of MSOMTE is the same as that of SMOTE (discussed in the previous section).
 In MSMOTE the strategy of selecting nearest neighbors is different from SMOTE.
-The algorithm randomly selects a data point from the k nearest neighbors for the security sample, selects the nearest neighbor from
+The algorithm randomly selects a data point from the k nearest neighbors for the security sample, selects the nearest neighbor from the border samples and does nothing for latent noise.